swcarpentry/shell-novice/01-filedir.md

 More specifically, when we type `whoami` the shell:

 1.  finds a program called `whoami`,
-2.  runs it,
+2.  runs that program,
-3.  waits for it to produce some output (which the shell displays), and
+3.  displays that program's output, then
 4.  displays a new prompt to tell us that it's ready for more commands.

 Next,